SoulRepo/DDLC-3DS-Patch-FR/README.md

 Si vous souhaitez en connaitre plus sur l'avancement du projet vous pouvez aller ici: https://github.com/Muda42/DDLC-3DS-Patch-FR/projects/2

+English:

 DDLC-3DS is an unofficial 3DS port of Doki Doki Literature Club!.
-DDLC-3DS + Patch FR is version of the port translated to french with an french traduction patch.
+DDLC-3DS + Patch FR is a version of the port translated to french with an french traduction patch.
 The project isn't finished (there is still much to transcode) but i will try to do my best.

 Doki Doki Literature Club! is a free game created by Team Salvato and is available here: https://ddlc.moe/